phejohnwang/phejohnwang.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. student in the School of Electrical and Computer Engineering (ECE) at the Georgia Institute of Technology.
 I received the B.S. degree and the M. E. degree, both in Electrical Engineering, from Shanghai Jiao Tong Univiersy.
 I also received the M.S. degree from school of ECE, Georgia Tech.

+I am a Research Assistant in the [Cognitive Optimization and Relational (CORE) Robotics lab](https://www.google.com), led by Prof. Matthew Gombolay.
 My current research interests include machine learning for optimization and multi-robot task allocation & scheduling.